KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ![](new-marketing-strategy/facebook-page-advertisement-reach-1km.jpg)

 #### Google AdWords (Paid)
-In additional to creating a free Google Rich Snippet, the church can advertise through Google AdWords
+In additional to creating a free Google Rich Snippet, the church can use Google AdWords to create ads that people in the Pretty Prairie region see when they do a Google search.

 Google AdWords targeting Pretty Prairie
 ![](new-marketing-strategy/google-adwords-pretty-prairie-targeting.jpg)